lupyuen/nuttx-avaota-a1/README.md

 # Work In Progress

-We take NuttX for Arm64 QEMU knsh and tweak it iteratively for Avaota-A1 SBC, based on Allwinner A537 SoC...
+We take NuttX for Arm64 QEMU knsh (Kernel Build) and tweak it iteratively for Avaota-A1 SBC, based on Allwinner A527 SoC...

 ## Let's make our Build-Test Cycle quicker.
 We do Passwordless Sudo for flipping our SDWire Mux